ZG089/TikTok-ReverseEngineering/README.md

 it is definetly sophiscated.

-To be able to write a form of decompilation I simply went through each of the cases and wrote appriopriate code for each one, and any case that jumps to another position for loops like this:
+To be able to write a form of decompilation I simply went through each of the cases and wrote appropriate code for each one, and any case that jumps to another position for loops like this:

 ```js